walkerford/chainlink-bridge-project/chainlink-project.md

 (A web front-end could combine several of those steps into one flow, simplifying the process for the user.)

+### Validation submits a fraud proof

+TBD

+### Finality node fails to send a transaction within a given window

+TBD

 ## Milestones

-Alpha phase.
+### Alpha phase

 Build a proof-of-concept that utilizes ethereum and one other chain.
-A user should be able to transfer LINK from one chain to the other.
+A user should be able to transfer LINK from one chain to the other and back.
+The following components are in place in a first-draft form.

+Users are whitelisted.

+- Router contracts
+- Intermediate contracts
+- Bridge applications
+- Bridge node consensus
+- Blockchain modules
+- LINK token contracts

-Beta phase.
+### Beta phase

 Take the concepts from the proof-of-concept and build a starter SDK.
-It should be used by Chainlink to deploy its contracts to 4-5 additional chains.
+It should be used by Chainlink to deploy its contracts to 1-2 additional chains.
+Add support for a stable coin like USDC.

 Make a list of the end-points that need to be modularized in order to allow for flexible insertion into a variety of chains, and sort the list into critical and nice-to-have groups.

+Add web interfaces for submitting transactions and viewing transaction status.

+Increase size of whitelist user set.

-Build the critical items in this phase.
+- Modularize the end-points deemed critical
+- Deploy everything from alpha phase to 2-3 other chains
+- Publish draft SDK that is used when adding stable coin support
+- Release blockchain module for the new chain

-v1.0 phase.
+### v1.0 phase

 Refine the SDK based on experience thus-far.
 Start incorporating any of the nice-to-have features that represent important pain points.
-Possibly add a CLI.
+Make of list of required top-tier chains to support in this phase.
+Expand token whitelist, allowing token authors to deploy their own contracts.

+- Add support for all top-tier chains
+- Add support for additional 5-6 tokens
+- Website is up to v1.0 level

-v1.5 phase.
+### v1.5 phase

 Improve documentation and user experience.
 Plan for v2.0.
+Allow any tokens to register with the bridge.

+### v2.0 phase

-v2.0 phase.
-The significant upgrade that possibly starts to decentralize some fo the centralized components.
+The significant upgrade that possibly starts to decentralize some of the centralized components.

 # Questions